Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails NewYear README - Rev.171.1
+﻿Open Rails NewYear Stable README - Rev.171.2
-February 23rd, 2026
+April 21st, 2026

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.